vitessio/website/content/en/docs/14.0/user-guides/configuration-basic/vtorc.md

 In order to configure `vtorc`, you have to make the following changes to `vttablet`:

-* Remove `-enable_semi_sync=true`: This part will be managed by vtorc instead.
+* Remove `--enable_semi_sync=true`: This part will be managed by vtorc instead.
-* Add `-disable_active_reparents=true`: This part will prevent vttablet from fixing replication, and will rely on vtorc instead.
+* Add `--disable_active_reparents=true`: This part will prevent vttablet from fixing replication, and will rely on vtorc instead.

 As mentioned before, bringing up `vtorc` also lets you avoid performing the `InitShardPrimary` step.